sourcenetwork/defradb/README.md

 DefraDB is currently in a *Early Access Alpha* program, and is not yet ready for production deployments.
 Please email the [Source](https://source.network/) team at [hello@source.network](mailto:hello@source.network) for support with your use-case and deployment.

+DISCLAIMER: In this current *Alpha* stage, DefraDB doesn't offer access control or encryption of data and the default configuration expose the database to the network.

 ## Install